-The most disturbing part of that case is that all of those funds came from the wages and savings of member homeowners who made regular monthly payments into the homeowners association problems.
+The most disturbing part of that case?
+All those funds came from the wages and savings of member homeowners who made regular monthly payments into the HOA.
 Unfortunately, their trust and good faith were ultimately betrayed.

 Negligence and Structural Issues

 Cutting corners keeps money in the pockets of the HOA in the short term, but postponing needed maintenance is always a losing game in the long run.
 Residents in a Kansas City neighborhood found out the hard way that their HOA dues weren’t being used to make needed repairs.

-According to a whistle-blower, the property management company failed to make proper repairs to building foundations and structural framing, choosing instead to bandage over the problems with a new coat of stucco (which of course added immense weight to already-weakened buildings).
+According to a whistleblower, the property management company failed to make proper repairs to building foundations and structural framing, choosing instead to bandage over the problems with a new coat of stucco.
+That, of course, added immense weight to already-weakened buildings.
 This placed residents and their belongings in danger of sudden failure.

 Rainy Day Funds

-Sometimes it’s a condo or apartment complex where the HOA is involved with all exterior work or a single-family home HOA that needs reserves to deal with common areas and administrative costs, if the cash isn’t available when it’s needed, it’s only a matter of time until the whole house of cards collapses.
+Sometimes it’s a condo or apartment complex where the HOA is involved with all exterior work, or a single-family home HOA that needs reserves to deal with common areas and administrative costs.
+If the cash isn’t available when it’s needed, it’s only a matter of time until the whole house of cards collapses.
 This problem is so prevalent, the Kansas City Star has posited that it may be the next housing crisis.

 Skyrocketing HOA Fees

-Whatever the reason, once an HOA is in a financial hole, the only way out is to rely on the member homeowners, either in a one-time levy or with increased regular monthly fees.
-The problem is that hiked HOA fees can radically change the economics of buying a home in the community, as demonstrated in this Forbes article.
+Whatever the reason, once an HOA falls into a financial hole, the only way out is tagging member homeowners with a one-time levy or with increased regular monthly fees.
+Hiked HOA fees can radically change the economics of buying a home in the community, as demonstrated in this Forbes article.

-Once a homeowner is behind on HOA dues, the home association can proceed with a foreclosure.
-In some states, HOAs don’t even need to follow the same process as banks, and it’s possible for a homeowner who owns a home free and clear to lose their home due to a tragically small amount.
+Once a homeowner falls behind on HOA dues, the association can proceed with a foreclosure.
+In some states, HOAs don’t even need to follow the same process as banks.
+It’s possible for a homeowner who owns a home free and clear to lose their home due to a tragically small amount.

-Not all HOAs are corrupt or incompetent, but there’s a reason that researching a potential HOA membership is consistently listed as one of the ten things people regret overlooking when buying a home.
+Not all HOAs are corrupt or incompetent.
+But there’s a reason researching a potential HOA membership is consistently listed as one of the ten things people regret overlooking when buying a home.